scp-fs2open/wxLauncher/ReadMe.txt

 All platforms:
  - OpenAL

 wxLauncher is built using CMake.
-Only version 2.8 has been tested (and the CMake file enforces this).
+Only version 2.8 or later has been tested (and the CMake file enforces this).
 CMake can be downloaded in binary form, from the [CMake Home Page] or if you run Linux, from your distro's package repository.
   [Cmake Home Page]: http://cmake.org

 wxLauncher is a wxWidgets-based application.
-It can only be built with wxWidgets version 2.8.10 or higher installed on your system. wxWidgets homepage:
+It can only be built with wxWidgets version 2.8.10 or higher.
+Version 0.9.5 has been tested with:
+  - 2.8.12 (no STL)
+  - 2.8.12 (STL)
+  - 3.0.2 (no STL)
+wxWidgets homepage:
 	http://www.wxwidgets.org/